tumble1999/savaslabs.github.io/_posts/2016-01-22-composer-mailchimp-subscriptions.md

 In our case, the decision to go with a custom solution was easy:

-- The MailChimp contributed module was bloated with features we didn't need.
+- The MailChimp contributed module had many features we didn't need.
 - We were already using Composer Manager on the project to manage other module dependencies.
 - The custom module we were building already included logic to determine when to subscribe users to mailing lists (don't worry, we made sure they opted in!)